 Reflecting the U.S. view, National Security Adviser Tom Donilon said on July 3, 2011, that the United States remains open to further talks, although the United States remains focused on continued pressure on Iran.
-Some indications that talks may revive followed Iran-Russia talks during August 15-16, 2011, when Iran praised as a "basis to start negotiations" Russia's proposals to exchange some lifting of international sanctions for Iran's increasing its cooperation with IAEA oversight and giving up some nuclear activities that might be used for a nuclear weapon.
+Some indications that talks may revive followed Iran-Russia talks during August 15-16, 2011, when Iran praised as a "basis to start negotiations" Russia's proposals for a stepwise exchange of the lifting of international sanctions for Iran's giving up some nuclear activities.
 A State Department spokeswoman, Victoria Nuland, confirmed that U.S. diplomats had worked with Russian counterparts to develop the proposal.
 Further movement was apparent in connection with the U.N.
 General Assembly meetings in New York in mid-late September; in interviews with journalists before and during his stay in New York, Ahmadinejad indicated that Iran might give up enrichment to the 20% level in return for guaranteed outside supplies of that fuel.
 In an interview with CNN broadcast on October 23, 2011, Ahmadinejad indicated Iran's willingness in principle to engage in new talks.
-Although those statements can be viewed as conciliatory, no new P5+1-Iran talks have been announced.
+Although those statements can be viewed as conciliatory and a potential basis for further discussion, no new P5+1-Iran talks were announced.